 Within each textile are stories of animals, natural wonders and other tales that have been around since their ancestors.
 Take time to stop and listen to the women or to at least observe the skilled designs.
 It just may be a life-changing experience.

-Booking an organized tour
+Book an organized tour

 There are several options to book tours to visit indigenous communities of the Mapacho valley, where you’ll have the chance to learn about the art of weaving, about traditional agriculture, and about the many medicinal plants of the region.

 More than 6,000 people live within the boundaries of the park, spread between twelve different communities.
 Though some communities are more traditional than others, most everybody who lives in this territory is subsistence farmers, living in the same ways that their ancestors have.

-If you visit the communities of Chauhuaytire, Paru Paru, or Amaru, you can easily encounter families who will teach you all about their weaving traditions.
+If you visit the communities of Chauhuaytire, Paru Paru or Amaru, you can easily encounter families who will teach you all about their weaving traditions.
 In general, people are very generous, and you’re likely to be offered a place to stay for the night.
 If you have an opportunity to do this, I highly recommend that you take it.

 The market is located on Prolongación Pera street, along Ejercito Ave, and near the Santiago Bridge.
-It is a five block walk away from the San Pedro market.
+It is a five-block walk away from the San Pedro market.
 There is a market every Saturday.

 This is an edited version of the article originally published on September 12, 2019.